coenjacobs/wc-bundle-style-coupons/readme.txt

 == Description ==

-Enables store owners to make a coupon only apply when all products required for it are in the cart.
+This is a fairly simple plugin that enables store owners to make a coupon only apply when all products required for it are in the cart.
+This plugin introduces a new checkbox when editing a coupon, that enables this new feature.

 When you want to run a bundle deal, for three products, all those three products need to be in the cart before the coupon works.
+For example if you want to offer a 50% coupon for purchases of product x, product y and product z in a single order.
+Just a single checkbox enforces this new rule.

 Contributions are welcome via the [GitHub repository](https://github.com/coenjacobs/wc-bundle-style-coupons).